rcasey106/dsc-phase-1-project-v2-3/README.md

 And Steven McNiven (Logan).

 ## Final Recommendations:
-1. Recommend releasing movies in June or July
+1. Recommend releasing movies in May, June or July
 2. Recommend Sci-fi and adventure movies, and avoid war and documentary movies
 3. Recommend using as Joe Robert Cole, Warren Ellis or Steven McNiven as writers and Josh Whedon, Adam Green, or Jennifer Lee as directors.